Heights of presidents and presidential candidates of the United States

 Presidents have trended to be taller over time, as shown using linear trend estimation.

 A record of the heights of the presidents and presidential candidates of the United States is useful for evaluating what role, if any, height plays in presidential elections in the United States.
 Some observers have noted that the taller of the two major-party candidates tends to prevail, and argue this is due to the public's preference for taller candidates.

 The tallest U.S. president was Abraham Lincoln at 6 ft 4 in, while the shortest was James Madison at 5 ft 4 in.
+The average height of the 45 U.S. presidents is approximately 5 ft 11 in.

-Donald Trump, the current president, is 6 ft 3 in tall, according to the White House physician (as of April 2025).
+Donald Trump, the current president, is listed as 6 ft 3 in tall according to the White House physician (as of May 2026).
+Trump's height is disputed; he is generally considered shorter than his officially listed height.
 JD Vance, the current vice president, is reportedly 6 ft 2 in tall.
-Trump's height is disputed and is generally considered shorter than official reports suggest.